aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 ### Step 4:

-Now, you will similarly create a new compound beacon to be used as the sort key in your new Global Secondary Index.
+Now, you will similarly create a new compound beacon to be used as the sort key in your new global secondary index.

 For the access pattern we are supporting in this exercise, this sort key will just contain the plaintext modified date